-Instruction 3 Hours per week

-Duration of Semester End Examination 3 hours
+Instruction Duration of Semester End Examination Semester End Examination Continuous Internal Evaluation Credits 3 Hours per week 3 hours 60 Marks 40 Marks

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Course Objectives: The objective of this course is to

 - 1. Understand and analyze the open channel flows, steady uniform flow and computation of friction and energy losses. - 2.
 Understand and analyze the non-uniform flows and flow profile, energy dissipation - 3.
 Exposure to the basic principles of aerodynamic forces, boundary layer formation and effects. - 4.
 Understand the turbines; design the impulse turbine and its performance. - 5.
 Familiarize with reaction turbines and its design, understand performance of reaction turbines and centrifugal pump